 Effect of the amount of rent on deductions

-Letting a property at market value refers to charging reasonable rent in line with the rent rates charged for similar properties in the same locality.
-The market value criterion is not satisfied if a property is let at below market value to relatives, for example.
+To offer property for rent at market value refers to charging reasonable rent, in line with the rent rates charged for similar properties, in the same neighbourhood, town, district, etc. The market criterion is not satisfied if you rent out property below market to your relatives, for example.

-In the absence of other evidence of normal rent rates, market value can be determined on the basis of the taxable value of employer-paid housing (fringe benefit value).
-Read more detailed guidance on calculating the taxable value of employer-paid housing: Tax treatment of fringe benefits.
+In the absence of other evidence of normal rent rates, market value can be determined on the basis of the taxable value of employer-paid accommodation (the fringe benefit's officially confirmed tax value).
+Read more on the taxable value of employer-paid living accommodation: Tax treatment of fringe benefits.

-Letting a property at below market value is not considered to constitute letting with a view to earning an income.
-In such cases, not all rental costs can be deducted.
+To rent out residential and other property below market is not considered to constitute a rental operation that aims for the production of income.
+In such cases, not all related expenses can be deducted.
 Deductions cannot exceed the amount of rental income.

-Non-deductibility of interest on mortgages and mortgage fees incurred from properties let at below market value
+Non-deductibility of interest on mortgages and fees incurred from properties rented at below market value

 If rent has not been charged at market value, deductions cannot exceed the amount of rental income.
 Interest costs are fully non-deductible.

-Arto needs to declare his rental income and the maintenance charges paid in his tax return even though he has no taxable rental income left after deducting the charges.
-Arto cannot declare the interest on his mortgage as interest deductions, as he is not allowed to deduct interest due to letting the property at below market value.
+On his tax return for the year, Arto needs to declare his rental income and the maintenance charges paid even though he has no taxable rental income left after deducting the charges.
+Arto cannot claim the interest on his mortgage loan as tax-deductions because he is not allowed to deduct interest, because he rented out the flat at below market value.

-Deducting modernisation costs incurred from properties let at below market value
+Deducting modernisation costs incurred from properties rented at below market value